-Amanda Anne Platt and the Honeycutters are an Asheville based band performing songs written by the band’s lead singer, Amanda Platt.
+Amanda Anne Platt and the Honeycutters, an Asheville based band performing songs written by the band’s lead singer Amanda Platt, performed at R.A.
+Fountain on October 1, 2010 as Amanda and the Honeycutters.
 In addition to Platt, the band consists of Matt Smith (pedal steel, electric guitar), Rick Cooper (bass and vocals), and Evan Martin (drums and vocals).
 Platt, Smith, Cooper, and Martin officially became a band in 2017 after the release of their album titled Amanda Anne Platt and the Honeycutters.
-The band performed at R.A.
-Fountain on October 1, 2010 as Amanda and the Honeycutters.

 Platt got her start playing music at an early age as a member of a very musical family.
 Vincent Harris of the Greenville Journal writes that Platt’s father plays both guitar and harmonica and her brother, who Platt plays with from time to time, is also a professional musician.